Mephris/Horror-AI/notes/GDD/Hunter/VantageSolver (vantage point finder).md

 - **Final Fallback:** If even the 1.5m check fails, it returns the **Target's actual position**.
 (The Hunter is forced to walk directly to the object as a last resort).

+### In-Game Behavior (The Result)

+- **In Open Space:** The Hunter stops 3 meters away from the table, looking professional and observant.

+- **Around Corners:** The Hunter naturally "slices the pie," picking a vantage point that allows him to see around the doorframe without exposing himself fully.

+- **In Clutter:** The Hunter steps to the side (45°) to look around a pillar blocking his view.